Snowhill

 Snowhill is a mixed-use development in the Colmore business district, known historically as Snow Hill, in Central Birmingham, England.
-The area, between Snow Hill Queensway and Birmingham Snow Hill station, is being redeveloped by the Ballymore Group.
+The area, between Snow Hill Queensway and Birmingham Snow Hill station, was redeveloped in 2020 by the Ballymore Group.
 The £500 million phased scheme has been partly completed on the site of a former surface car park adjacent to the railway station and West Midlands Metro terminus.

 As part of the project, St Chad's Circus on the Inner Ring Road was levelled and reconfigured to create a new square adjacent to St Chad's Cathedral and a viaduct was constructed alongside the station for the extension of the West Midlands Metro into the city centre.

 A 13-storey office building called One Snowhill was completed in 2009.
 Tenants are KPMG, Barclays and DWF.
 The 14-storey Two Snowhill was completed with ground floor retail space in May 2013.
 The 17-storey Three Snowhill was completed in 2020.